An office with a view on Denali

 On the first of these days of about -20F (-28.9oC) with barely no wind at the surface and low humidity, the air is clear.
 You can see so far.
 The Alaska Range seems to be so near that you could touch it. in other words, like it is around the corner.
 I love the first crisp cold days of November here in Alaska.
 It’s so different from November in Germany where humidity was high, the sky was gray, the winds were nasty, and the high humidity was creepy, even though temperatures were just around or even slightly above the freezing point.
 November in Germany made me depressed.
 Everything was gray.
 Every floral or gardening store displayed cemetery grave decoration.
 I hated November every since I learned the months in 1st grade.

-November in Alaska is so different.
-Typically, the first cold snap of winter hits in November.
+This November is so different from the Novembers I experienced before here in Alaska.
+Typically, the first cold snap of winter hit in November.
 Actually, it’s not something that moves into the Interior like the Polar Vortex hits the northern mid or eastern US.
 When air moves into the Interior from the North, it is relatively warm because it comes with a Chinook from the Brooks Range.
 When in late fall/early winter, air moves in from the West, i.e. the Bering Sea, it is moist and windy and comes with a lot of snow.
 When in winter, air moves in from the South, it’s warm and moist and comes with a Chinook from the Alaska Range.
 The Interior produces cold air itself when the Canadian High is strong and extends thru the Interior.

 Under these condition, we get below -20F temperature with low humidity in the first days.
 These are the days with great visibility.
 On these days, I can see Denali from the office.
 Well, since I always have my curtains closed, I can’t see Denali from my desk. however, I saw Denali, when I went to the restrooms.
 When I came back, I took my iPad and went to the fifth floor to take a photo of Denali.
 Unfortunately, I didn’t have my camera with me.
 I would have used the tele-objective to capture the snow that was blown of the top of Denali that day.
 Well, winds were calm at the surface, but in the troposphere wind speed increases with height.
 Nevertheless, I can share a photo of Denali as seen from the University of Alaska Fairbanks, which is 157 miles (252.7 km) bird-view away from Fairbanks.
 How cool is that?
 Great pristine air!